GameServerManagers/LinuxGSM-Docs/Update.md

 `./gameserver validate`

 Note that if you modified server core server files, they will be restored to their original version.
-But who does that ?
+But who does that anyway ?